talon-one/talon_one.rb/docs/ManagementApi.md

 campaign_id = 56 # Integer | The ID of the campaign.
 It is displayed in your Talon.One deployment URL.
 body = TalonOne::NewCoupons.new # NewCoupons | body
 opts = {
-  silent: 'yes' # String | Possible values: `yes` or `no`. - `yes`: Increases the perfomance of the API call by returning a 204 response. - `no`: Returns a 200 response that contains the updated customer profiles.
+  silent: 'yes' # String | Possible values: `yes` or `no`. - `yes`: Increases the performance of the API call by returning a 204 response. - `no`: Returns a 200 response that contains the updated customer profiles.
 }

 begin